Fencing rules: Team events

 Team competition involves teams of three fencers.
 A fourth fencer can be allowed on the team as an alternate, but as soon as the fourth has been subbed in, they cannot leave again.
 The opposing team must be alerted of this substitution at least one round before it happens.

 The modern team competition is similar to the pool round of the individual competition.
 The fencers from opposing teams will each fence each other once, making for a total of nine matches.
 At the beginning of the team match, each team fills out one side of a score sheet with the order they will fence in.
 Teams are not aware of the order their opponents will be fencing in, although the sheet is designed so that no two athletes will fence each other twice.

-Matches between teams are three minutes long, or to 5 points, as in the pools.
-There are important differences, however: each match the score carries over, and the maximum score for each match is increased by 5.
-For example, lets imagine that Fencer A from Team 1 and Fencer X from Team 2 finish their first bout at 5-3.
-Next, Fencer B and Fencer Y step on the piste.
-They will be fencing to 10 points, but Fencer B starts at 5, and Fencer Y starts at 3, right where their teammates left them.
-This means that Fencer Y can still pull ahead, if she scores 7 points before Fencer B scores 5.